 The investors in passively managed funds and in actively managed funds will probably be fairly clear in their views about how directly they can hold the fund managers responsible for the actions of their investee companies.
 Even so, they may have to take care.
-An interesting article by Dr Roger Barker, Director of Corporate Governance at the IOD, in the summer edition of the IOD’s Big Picture, considers the Bumi disaster.
+An interesting article by Dr Roger Barker, Director of Corporate Governance at the IOD, in the summer edition of the IOD’s Big Picture, considers the Bumi disaster [Update: see our 2016 article on Bumi, written after three more years of troubles].
 Briefly, Nat Rothschild thought he could get emerging market stocks re-rated by introducing better corporate governance.
 A number of “sophisticated investors” believed him and invested.
 Sadly he failed and they lost a lot of money.
 The lesson Roger Barker draws is that investors should not be beguiled by apparent compliance with a set of rules into lazily avoiding proper due diligence.
 Rules don’t provide total protection for active investors.
 But can passive investors, relying on rules, avoid all responsibility for the actions of the companies in which they invest?
 If not, what should they do to protect their reputation for integrity?

 It is often thought that wide ownership and equal shareholding rights is a “good thing” and that concentration of ownership and blockholder shareholders are a symptom of crony capitalism.
 Good governance would therefore favour boards with a majority of independent directors and no major shareholdings.
 However, widely dispersed ownership can create its own problems, including a lack of interest in governance by shareholders, a short term focus by management leading to excessive pay.
 RBOS wasn’t saved by its independent directors.
 By contrast, blockholder shareholders can take long term view.
 Examples are Dyson, still controlled by its founder and Amazon, still in practice controlled by Jeff Bezos.
 Perhaps investors in venture capital funds and private equity should ponder some of the issues this raises.